jeftarmascarenhas/rust-api-crud/README.md

 ![Rust](./rust-icon.png)

-This project using Carbo module management.
+This project using [Carbo](https://doc.rust-lang.org/cargo/) module management and [Rocket](https://rocket.rs/) as framework to build the api.

+## Project Structure

+`api` is for modularizing API handlers.

+`models` is for modularizing data logics.

+`repository` is for modularizing database logics.

 ## Warning